-When a lot slopes downward from the Front Lot Line, neither cellars nor basements shall count toward the number of stories or the height of the building.
+When a lot slopes downward from the Front Lot Line, neither cellars nor basements shall count toward the number of stories or Building Height.
 For the purposes of this subsection, whether a lot slopes downward shall be determined by reference to the existing natural topography prior to any grading or site alteration.
 Any regrading or excavation intended to create a slope shall not qualify a lot for this provision.

 Non-habitable roof features such as chimneys, elevator penthouses, rooftop mechanical equipment, railings, and similar projections may exceed the Building Height limit, provided such structures do not exceed 8’ above the eave of the roof or roof deck (if flat).
 (Refer to Section 10.5 E. 5. b. for mechanical equipment screening requirements.)

-A Parapet shall not be considered part of the Building Height unless it is designed for occupancy or structural enclosure; exceeds 4’ in height above the highest point of the roof surface, if not used for screening Mechanical Equipment; or exceeds 8’ in height above the highest point of the roof surface, if used for screening Mechanical Equipment.
+A Parapet shall not be considered part of the Building Height unless it is designed for occupancy or structural enclosure; exceeds 4’ in height above the highest point of the roof surface, is not used for screening Mechanical Equipment; or exceeds 8’ in height above the highest point of the roof surface, if used for screening Mechanical Equipment.

 Story Height